Ecogenomics/GTDBTk/README.md

 > pip install gtdbtk
 ```

 GTDB-Tk requires a config file.
-In the python lib/site-packages folder, go to the gtdbtk directory; once there :
+In the Python lib/site-packages directory, go to the gtdbtk directory and setup this config file:
 ```
 cd config
 cp config_template.py config.py
 ```
-Edit the config.py file and modify different variables :
+Edit the config.py file and modify different variables:
--GENERIC_PATH should point to the folder where data from the https://data.ace.uq.edu.au/public/gtdbtk/ has been downloaded.
+-GENERIC_PATH should point to the directory containing the data downloaded from the https://data.ace.uq.edu.au/public/gtdbtk/.
 Make sure the variable finishes with a slash '/'.

 ## Quick Start